| |

 in the TBI group.
 Paranoid ideation and somatization correlated with low GH responses to GHRH+GHRP-6 test.
 Depression

-therapy on cognitive functioning and mental distress in TBI patients can only be improved upon with the appropriate correction
+replacement therapy on cognitive functioning and mental distress in TBI patients can only be improved upon with the appropriate

 |